terraform-provider-openstack/terraform-provider-openstack/docs/resources/sharedfilesystem_share_access_v2.md

 * `access_level` - See Argument Reference above.
 * `access_key` - The access credential of the entity granted access.
 * `state` - The share access state.
+* `metadata` - See Argument Reference above.
+* `all_metadata` - The map of metadata, assigned on the share access rule, which has been explicitly and implicitly added.

 ## Import